openplanet-nl/nadeoapi-docs/docs/live/leaderboards/campaign-ranking.md

 ---

 **Remarks**:
-- The `groupId` `"Personal_Best"` cannot be used for this endpoint because it requires a group that refers to a campaign or season.
+- The `groupUid` `"Personal_Best"` cannot be used for this endpoint because it requires a group that refers to a campaign or season.
-- Unlike some other leaderboard-related endpoints that use a `groupId` parameter, this one also supports groups/seasons that are already closed.
+- Unlike some other leaderboard-related endpoints that use a `groupUid` parameter, this one also supports groups/seasons that are already closed.

 ---